Charles Sturt University

 Additional selection criteria

 In addition to your ATAR (or equivalent), your course might have additional selection criteria.
-This can include a personal statement, portfolio submission, audition, interview or course consultation.
+This can include a personal statement, portfolio submission or interview.
 These criteria are considered instead of, or in conjunction with, your academic requirements.
-Check the Charles Sturt course descriptions to see if additional selection criteria form part of your entry requirements.
+Check our online course brochures to see if additional selection criteria form part of your entry requirements.

-If you’re undertaking Year 12 overseas and are applying to a course that has additional selection criteria, get in touch with Charles Sturt to discuss your options.
+If you’re undertaking Year 12 overseas and applying to a course that has additional selection criteria, please contact us to discuss your options.

 Other admission options